 You might say the Catholic Church was the glue that held medieval Europe together.
 Unfortunately, that glue got a kick out of instigating campaigns of terror and death in the name of the big man on the throne in the sky.
 Executions ordered by popes or carried out in his name by Church authorities were not a civilized affair.
-Indeed, Vatican execution methods often involved long stretches of humiliation and torture in the build up to some of the most horrific deaths you can fathom.
+Indeed, Vatican execution methods often involved long stretches of humiliation and torture in the build-up to some of the most horrific deaths you can fathom.
 Heretical thoughts were serious business to Church leaders, so they dealt with them in the most serious ways they could.
 That seriousness brought about sadism and terror that's still a black mark against the intuition.

 Who was persecuted?
 Jews, Muslims, accused witches, and really anyone who didn’t conform to the Church’s beliefs.
 Catholic Inquisition executions were often carried out by and at the discretion of friars or other minor religious authorities, acting on behalf of popes or monarchs.
-So, better not to piss off anyone associated with the Church, lest they elect to slice you to ribbons in the name of God.
-During this time you also had executions in Papal States, over which the Vatican held dominion.
+So, better to not piss off anyone associated with the Church, lest they elect to slice you to ribbons in the name of God.
+During this time, you also had executions in Papal States, over which the Vatican held dominion.

 In the early 19th century, the Papal States (areas of Italy under direct papal authority), banned some of the more heinous methods of execution, though held on to drawing and quartering for crimes that were "especially loathsome."

 In another iteration, "hanged" was added to the sentence ("hanged, drawn, and quartered" is a common phrase in the torture and execution world).
-So there was the horse dragging, hanging, removal of the genitals, evisceration, decapitation, then the corpse was chopped to pieces (quartered).
+So, there was the horse dragging, hanging, removal of the genitals, evisceration, decapitation, then the corpse was chopped to pieces (quartered).

 While burning at the stake was used for both sexes, it was the go-to for women because it was deemed too vile for them to be drawn and quartered.
 Joan of Arc, for instance, went out this way thanks to the Vatican (she was convicted of wearing men's clothes).

-His philosophical ideas against the church caught their attention, so they threw him in prison.
+His philosophical ideas against the Church caught their attention, so they threw him in prison.
 After a year, he refused to change his views, so he was boiled alive in hot oil.
-It took him 15 minutes to die.
+It took him 15 minutes for him to die.